articles

 Relax, have fun and don’t let the fishing bug bite too hard!

 Fishing Disclaimer: If you’re age 16 or older, you must have a Basic Fishing License to fish recreationally in Louisiana.
 You can purchase it online and print a copy for your wallet from the Department of Louisiana Wildlife and Fisheries.
-Louisiana also offers a Free Fishing Weekend on the weekend of June 12-13.
+Louisiana also offers a Free Fishing Weekend.
 More info here >

 Other References: